devanshkhare1705/Personalized-Education-Platform/README.md

 This project aims to use machine learning methods to predict if students will answer a specific question correctly based on their previous answers.

 # Background
-Using an AI model can help gauge student readingess by spotting low-level connections between educational topics.
+Using an AI model can help gauge student readiness by spotting low-level connections between educational topics.
 For example, an incorrect answer in one topic may reveal misunderstandings in another topic.

 While volunteering as a teacher in Mumbai, I realized the importance of spotting these connections to help students build strong foundations.
-However, it was challenging to catch every link for every student due to their unique ways of understanding, large class sizes and even my own unawareness of certain connections.
+However, it was challenging to catch every link for every student due to their unique ways of understanding, large class sizes, and even my own unawareness of certain connections.

 AI can support teachers in these areas.
 It could not only pinpoint various knowledge gaps for a student, but also suggest tailored teaching methods for them.